odedstein/sgi-introduction-course/106_texture_optimization/106_texture_optimization.md

 - Run the fourth cell to perform the texture optimization
     - As this cell runs, it should print out loading bars at the bottom of the cell.
 These will tell you what iteration the optimization is on.
 - You can also navigate to the `files` tab on the left Colab menu bar to view the results of this optimization.
 Navigate to `files` --> `drive` --> `My Drive` --> `106_texture_optimization`.
-As the texture is being optimized, you can view intermediate results within the `results` folder.
+As the texture is being optimized, you can view intermediate results within the `results` folder (at top-level colab dir, not within 106_texture_optimization).
 Once the optimization finishes, it will save a final renders image and texture image to the `106_texture_optimization` folder.
 Double-click a file to view it in Colab.

 Once you are familiar with the Colab notebook, you can try out swapping in different meshes in cell three.
 The default mesh is Spot, but we also provide the cube mesh.
-To optimize the cube mesh, switch the `MESH_PATH` to `"/content/drive/My Drive/106_texture_optimization/data/cube.obj"`, the `TEXTURE_IMAGE_PATH` to `"/content/drive/My Drive/106_texture_optimization/data/spot_texture.png"`, `TARGET_UVS` to `"None"`, and `TOLERANCE` to `1e-6`.
+To optimize the cube mesh, switch the `MESH_PATH` to `"/content/drive/My Drive/106_texture_optimization/data/cube.obj"`, the `TEXTURE_IMAGE_PATH` to `"/content/drive/My Drive/106_texture_optimization/data/spot_texture.png"`, `TARGET_UVS` to `None`, and `TOLERANCE` to `1e-6`.

 ## Step 5: Testing/Debugging
 To see if your optimization ran as expected, you can compare your results to those shown below.